datajake1999/EAXReverb_VST/readme.md

 # Building from source
 To build this effect from source, you will need:

-* Microsoft Visual Studio
+* Microsoft Visual Studio 2005 Express
+* Windows Server 2003 Platform SDK
-* The VST SDK.
+* VST SDK.

 To build:

 * Copy the VST SDK folder to the location of the source code.
-* Open a developer command prompt, make sure your paths are set correctly, and run compile.bat.
+* Open a command prompt and run compile.bat.
 * If everything goes well, you should have a DLL that you can load into your favorite VST host.

 # Extra notes